Octiembre80/DA-electricity-price-forecasting/README.md

 * `renewables_model.ipynb`
 * `linear_model.ipynb`

 The first two modules produce interim results that are used as inputs for `linear_model.ipynb` ('bottleneck features').
 To follow along with the development process it is recommended to view the modules in the order above.
 Each module is also provided as an .html file.
+The final models developed in these modules are stored as .hdf5 files in /models/final_models.
+These files can be loaded for evaluating the model performance without having to retrain the individual models.

 The files
 * `timeseries.py`